Service Dog Letter For Landlords: Why You Don’t Need One

 Service Dogs and Their Rights

-How Do I Prove I Have A Service Animal?
+How Do I Prove I Have A Service Animal to my Landlord?

 So, What Animals Need A Letter?